mala-project/mala/docs/source/advanced_usage/hyperparameters.rst

 Distributed hyperparameter optimization works the same as regular hyperparameter optimization; parameter, data and optimizer setup do not have to be altered.
-You simply have to specify the data base (and a name for the study, since multiple studies may be saved in the same data base) to be used, e.g.,
+You have to specify the data base (and a name for the study, since multiple studies may be saved in the same data base) to be used, e.g.,